Alaska Power of Attorney Forms

 Real Estate (Property) Power of Attorney Form – Used to assign a person the ability to sign real estate documents, sell or purchase property, collect rent from tenants, and other property-related tasks in the name of the principal.

 Revocation of Power of Attorney Form – A document used to redact/terminate an active Power of Attorney.

 State Tax Power of Attorney Form – Gives a tax preparer permission to access restricted information in order to file a client’s tax paperwork.

 An Alaska Power of Attorney (POA) is a written document used to authorize an Attorney-in-Fact to represent an individual, as well as make future life decisions for them.
 The person selected to represent the principal does not need to be a licensed attorney; anyone that the principal trusts can be selected to represent them.
 A child, spouse, or close family friend can be selected depending on the specific situation in which the POA is being utilized.
 In Alaska, all POAs must be signed in the presence of a Notary Public.

-- Signing Requirements – According to the Alaska Legal Services Corporation Official Durable Power of Attorney, in order for a Power of Attorney to be effective in the state of Alaska, it needs to be signed in view of a Notary Public.
+- Signing Requirements: Per the Alaska Legal Services Corporation Official Durable Power of Attorney, in order for a Power of Attorney to be effective in the state of Alaska, it needs to be signed by the grantor in view of a Notary Public.

 When is a POA Effective in Alaska?

 In addition to making sure all forms are completed correctly, according to A.S §§ 13.26.338 – 13.26.353, an Alaska POA is effective once the principal and Attorney-in-Fact have both signed the document in view of a Notary Public.
 Because of POAs highly sensitive nature, consulting an experienced attorney that specializes in estate planning law is highly recommended.